>>> Cycling

 • you want to build emotional skill outside activation

-Do not use cycling during intense activation — use a Protocol instead.
+Do not use Cycling during intense activation — use a Protocol instead.

 Continue Your Training